AI Update, March 6, 2026: AI News and Views From the Past Week

-Catch up on select AI news and developments from the past week or so.
+Catch up on select AI news and developments since Friday, February 27.
 Stay in the know.

 The AI large language models (LLMs) of Bing, Gemini, and ChatGPT have been the talk of the digital town.
 Part of the hype is due to the annual cycle where agencies and marketers focus on how the hot tech of the moment will disrupt the industry and benefit clients.